SafeExamBrowser/seb-server/docs/monitoring.rst

 - **Connection Requested** This state appears from when a SEB client contacted to SEB Server the first time until the SEB client has finished up the hand-shake protocol with the SEB Server and the student has logged into the LMS.
 - **Active** This state appears after successful hand-shake and login into LMS and stays as long as the SEB connection is available and not closed or terminated
-- **Missing** This state appears when a SEB connection is currently in active state but has missing ping (last ping last longer then the highest ping threshold of the ping indicator).
+- **Missing** This state appears when a SEB connection is currently in active state but has missing ping (last ping last longer than the highest ping threshold of the ping indicator).
 - **Closed** This state marks a closed SEB connection that was once active.
 - **Canceled** This state marks a SEB connection that has been canceled.